cachix/nixcon-2024-workshop/STEPS.md

 - devenv
 - direnv (optional)

-If you haven't yet installed Nix or devenv,  follow the instructions for your platform from https://devenv.sh/getting-started/.
+If you haven't yet installed Nix or devenv, follow the instructions for your platform on https://devenv.sh/getting-started/.

 ### Clone the repo